sympy/scipy-2017-codegen-tutorial/README.rst

 .. _Miniconda: https://conda.io/miniconda.html

-If you are using Windows, please also install the `Visual C++ Build Tools`_ for proper Cython compiliation with Python 3.5+. **Install this before you arrive at the tutorial, as it takes some time.**
+If you are using Windows, please also install the `Visual C++ Build Tools`_ for proper Cython compilation with Python 3.5+. **Install this before you arrive at the tutorial, as it takes some time.**

 .. _Visual C++ Build Tools: http://landinghub.visualstudio.com/visual-cpp-build-tools